cuernodegazpacho/legotrain/README.md

 between (_CompoundTrain_).
 In this composite train, the front engine is represented by an instance of _SimpleTrain_ equipped with LED headlights, and the rear engine is represented by an instance of _SmartTrain_.
-The control software handles the details of acceleration and braking with two engines working in reverse and with uneven battery voltages as well (see video with example).
+The control software handles the details of acceleration and braking with two engines working in opposite senses and with uneven battery voltages as well (see video with example).

 Currentlly these special configurations may not work properly because most of the recent development work focused on the two-train configuration.
 I tested only that